-This Eggnog Cheesecake is thick, creamy and full of eggnog!
-It’s a delicious way to enjoy one of my favorite drinks of the season and was a huge hit with friends and family!
+This Eggnog Cheesecake recipe is thick, creamy & full of eggnog!
+Perfect for the holidays, it’s a delicious way to enjoy one of my favorite drinks of the season and was a huge hit!

 One of the best things about the holiday season is giving back.
 One thing I love is that every year our church gives back to so many organizations in our area and around the world.
 Between collecting donations, giving time by volunteering at organizations in the area and donating to food kitchens in the areas, it’s a wonderful thing they do every year.

 So I’m also excited to be partnering with the ADA Mideast for their holiday campaign.
 They’re donating 25 cents, the average cost of 1 glass of milk, to the Great American Milk Drive for every new follower on Facebook, Twitter and Instagram through Wednesday, Dec.
 13. Milk is the number one nutritious product requested by food banks, but it is rarely donated.
 The Great American Milk Drive is delivering thousands of gallons of milk to families who would otherwise go without.
 How great is that?
 Nutritionists recommend 3 servings of milk a day, which is about a gallon each week, but 46 million Americans – including 12 million children – only get on average 1 gallon of milk ALL year.
 Of course if you’d like to give separately, you can do that here too.
 A $5 donation gives a gallon of milk to a family in-need.

 One of my favorite ways to enjoy milk this time of year is in the form of eggnog!
 I could probably drink my weight in the stuff.
 I love it!
 And there’s more than 1 full cup of it in this cheesecake.